 Our division educates fellows, residents and medical students with opportunities to participate in research from bench to bedside.

 We train graduate students and post doctoral fellows as they pursue their degrees.
 The Rheumatology division is also involved in advancing the medical knowledge of community and regional medical professionals.

 Faculty members maintain active clinical, translational, epidemiology, and basic science research programs.
 Clinical research includes treatment and prevention protocols and investigator-initiated, cooperative group, and industry trials.

-Narandra Bethina, MD joined the Division of Rheumatology after completion of his Fellowship in Rheumatology here at Fletcher Allen Health Care/University of Vermont College of Medicine.
+Narandra Bethina, MD joined the Division of Rheumatology after completion of his Fellowship in Rheumatology here at The University of Vermont Medical Center/University of Vermont College of Medicine.
 He is interested in the use of Musculoskeletal Ultrasound to aid diagnosis and provision of image guidance for complicated procedures in the Rheumatology clinic.
 During his Rheumatology Fellowship, he also completed his training in Musculoskeletal Ultrasound through the Ultrasound School of North American Rheumatologists.
 He is the Director of the Rheumatology Musculoskeletal Ultrasound Clinic in the Division of Rheumatology.